 If one of your pets is getting old or is it starting to move stiffly, please come to us for advice.
 We can help you keep your pet active for as long as possible and effectively manage joint problems.

 To avoid joint stiffness and arthritis, all pets should have plenty of regular exercise and be kept at a healthy weight.
 Sometimes just providing the right, warm, supportive bed can help care for joints as pets’ age.

 Once a pet is displaying symptoms we’ll carry out a thorough examination and diagnosis, which may include tests such as x-rays and blood tests.
 There are some daily supplements we may recommend to help promote joint health which can be used alongside prescription medicines.
 This includes the best quality Glucosamine and Chondroitin supplements and also an innovative product called Undenatured Collagen II which targets unique immunological pathways to reduce inflammation.

 There is then a range of anti-inflammatory drugs we can prescribe for more advanced cases, or we may suggest a surgical option.

 Some specific breeds of dog, including Labradors, German Shepherds and Golden Retrievers, are prone to a joint problem called hip dysplasia.
-There is a scheme run by the British Veterinary Association to try to reduce the recurrence of this in pedigree breeds, which you can read more about here HIP scoring scheme.
+There is a scheme run by the British Veterinary Association to try to reduce the recurrence of this in pedigree breeds called the HIP scoring scheme

 Hip Dysplasia is a painful and debilitating condition which can affect many breeds of dog.
 The main breeds found with this problem are Labradors, German Shepherds, Golden Retrievers and some other heavily built dogs.